Burling graphs revisited, part II: Structure: Star cutsets

 \begin{lemma} Suppose that $G$ is an oriented graph derived from a Burling tree $T$.
 Let $v$ and $w$ be two vertices of $G$ such that $v$ is an ancestor of $w$ in $T$.
 Then every neighbor of $w$ in $G$ is either an in-neighbor of both $v$ and $w$ or a descendant of~$v$. \end{lemma}

 \begin{proof} Let $u$ be a neighbor of $ w $ in $ G $.
 If $ u $ is an out-neighbor of $w$, then $p(w)$ is a ancestor of $ u $.
 However, $ p(w) $ is a descendant of $ v $ (possibly $ v $ itself).
 So $ u $ is a descendant of $ v $.
 If $ u $ is an in-neighbor of $ w $, then $p(u)$ is an ancestor of $ w $, and therefore it is on the unique branch in $T$ between $ w $ and the root.
 This branch includes $ v $ as well.
-There are two cases: either $ p(u) $ is a descendant of $ v $ in which case $ u $ is a descendant of $ v $, or $p(u)$ is an ancestor of $ v $, in which case $ u $ is an in-neighbor of $ v $ too because $ u $ is connected to every vertex in the path between $ w $ and the last-born of $ p(u) $, and $ v $ is on this path. \end{proof}
+There are two cases: either $ p(u) $ is a descendant of $ v $ or $p(u)$ is an ancestor of $ v $.
+In the former case, $ u $ is a descendant of $ v $.
+In the latter case $ u $ is an in-neighbor of $ v $ because $ u $ is connected to every vertex in the path between $ w $ and the last-born of $ p(u) $, and $ v $ is on this path. \end{proof}

 \begin{lemma} Suppose that $ G $ is an oriented graph derived from a Burling tree $T$.
 Let $u$, $v$, and $w$ be three vertices of $ G $ such that $w$ is a descendant of $v$ and $u$ is not a descendant of $v$.
-Then every path (not necessarily directed) in $G$ from $u$ to $w$ contains an in-neighbor of $v$ in $G$. \end{lemma}
+Then every path (not necessarily directed) in $G$ between $u$ and $w$ contains an in-neighbor of $v$ in $G$. \end{lemma}

 \begin{proof} Let $P$ be a path in $G$ from $u$ to $w$.
 Since $u$ is not a descendant of $v$ while $w$ is, $P$ must contain an edge $u'w'$ such that $u'$ is not a descendant of $v$ while $w'$ is.
 By Lemma~\ref{lem:common-nghbr-branch} applied to $v$ and $w'$, $u'$ is a in-neighbor of $ v $. \end{proof}